Medically reviewed by Drugs.com. Last updated on Jan 26, 2022.

 - Alcohol—Drinking alcohol (including beer and wine) may cause severe low blood sugar.
 Discuss this with your health care team.

-- Other medicines—Do not take other medicines during the time you are taking insulin human regular unless they have been discussed with your doctor.
+- Other medicines—Do not take other medicines during the time you are using insulin human regular unless they have been discussed with your doctor.
 This especially includes nonprescription medicines such as aspirin, and medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems.

 - Counseling—Other family members need to learn how to prevent side effects or help with side effects if they occur.
 Also, patients with diabetes may need special counseling about diabetes medicine dosing changes that might occur because of lifestyle changes, such as changes in exercise and diet.
 Furthermore, counseling on contraception and pregnancy may be needed because of the problems that can occur in patients with diabetes during pregnancy.